weezy20/zv/README.md

-zv use master                               # Use master branch build (queries network to find the latest master build) zv use stable                               # Use latest stable release (refers to cached index) zv use latest                               # Use latest stable release (queries network to fetch the latest stable)
+zv use master                               # Use master branch build (queries network to find the latest master build) zv use stable                               # Use latest stable release (refers to cached index) zv use latest                               # Use latest stable release (queries network to fetch the latest stable) zv install <version,*> [-f ]                # Install one or more Zig versions without switching to it.
+Use -f to download from ziglang.org instead of community mirrors. zv i 0.15.1,0.14.0,master                   # Install multiple versions at once using a comma-separated list

 # Per-project Zig config
 zig +<version> [...zig args]            # Run Zig using a specific <version> (fetches and downloads version if not present locally)